-Just to note, the three variables the webgate.exe CGI receiver is expecting to see are USER, FRM and MSG.
-USER specifies who the message should go to, FRM specifies who or what sent the message and MSG specifies the text to be sent.
+The four variables the webgate.exe CGI receiver is expecting to see are USER, SUBJECT, FRM and MSG.
+USER specifies the ad-hoc recipient, SUBJECT specifies the phone numbers that should receive the message, FRM specifies who or what sent the message and MSG specifies the text to be sent.